oadams/nlp/README.md

 nlp
 ===

-An NLP library written in Haskell
+An NLP library written in Haskell and Python.